conda/conda/docs/source/dev-guide/deep-dive-install.md

 8. Post-linking and post-activation tasks

-## Command-line interface
+## Command line interface

 <!-- This might be better in a separate deep-dive for the command line alone -->

 First, a quick note on an implementation detail that might be not obvious.

-When you type `conda install numpy` in your terminal, Bash takes those three words and looked for a `conda` command to pass a list of arguments `['conda', 'install', 'numpy']`.
+When you type `conda install numpy` in your terminal, Bash takes those three words and looks for a `conda` command to pass a list of arguments `['conda', 'install', 'numpy']`.
 Before finding the `conda` executable located at `CONDA_HOME/condabin`, it probably finds the shell function defined [here][conda_shell_function].
 This shell function runs the activation/deactivation